Ride-The-Lightning/c-lightning-REST/README.md

 - DOMAIN (Default: `localhost`)

 #### Option 2: With the plugin configuration, if used as a plugin

+NOTE: Node.js plugins might not work with lightningd.service setting `MemoryDenyWriteExecute=true` as it denies the creation of writable and executable memory mappings.
+Ref: https://github.com/Ride-The-Lightning/c-lightning-REST/issues/116

 If running as a plugin, configure the below options in your c-lightning `config` file:
 - `rest-port`
 - `rest-docport`